Embezzlement and Criminal Defense

 Ohio embezzlement and money laundering attorneys

 Embezzlement and money laundering are likely the two most recognizable forms of white collar crime.
 If you have been charged with either of these two types of corporate crimes in Ohio you need to consult a qualified criminal defense attorney right away.
-The Ohio white collar crime attorneys practicing at Yavitch & Palmer are experienced in defending individuals who have been charged with white collar crime and will work tirelessly to create an effective legal strategy for your case.
+The Ohio white collar crime attorneys practicing at Yavitch & Palmer of Columbus, Ohio are experienced in defending individuals who have been charged with white collar crime and will work tirelessly to create an effective legal strategy for your case.

 Building a defense for embezzlement